latest nhpb_banner 1__compressed2

 Charities, churches, and non-profits also offer assistance to families who need to get into low income housing or an apartment.
 There will be many different agencies out there, ranging from the Salvation Army to local churches, St. Vincent de Paul, community action agencies and others.
 Many of the apartment services are paid for by the United Way.
 The apartment rent may be paid for with a grant, or some non-profits offer loans or other forms of emergency financial assistance Find a list of security deposit and first months rent payment assistance.

-Rent free apartments may be an option.
+Rent free apartments may be an option from federal and local government organizations.
 These are hard to get and only offered to a small number of applicants in exceptional circumstances.
 Families with children living in poverty (or with no income) may be qualified for this type of housing.
 Or the free rent apartments may be for the disabled, sick, veterans, or other limited situations.
 More on rent free apartments.

 Tenants with an eviction on their record / credit reports can get help finding a home, apartment, or property to live in.
 In some cases financial help is provided as well or credit counseling to address the eviction.
 There are several government programs as well as charities that will provide people a second chance.
 Locate a list of second chance apartments that accept evictions.